 Worried about the cost of preparing for the MCAT?
 Check out Khan Academy, which has partnered with the AAMC to provide free test prep questions.

 Step 2: Reflect on and evaluate your experiences

 The American Medical College Application Service (AMCAS) allows applicants to enter up to 15 medical, research, community service, volunteer, employment and leadership experiences.
 It is important to outline your role, time involved, and express your passion for medicine through these activities.

 If you have more than 15 experiences, consider grouping multiple similar experiences (such as six shadowing opportunities, or four awards and honors) so that you can fit them all into the application maximum.

 Your application should reveal a true passion for medicine and service to others.

 Clinical experiences: Build your portfolio of working with patients through medically-related experiences, such as physician shadowing, volunteering at clinics, serving as an EMT, working as a medical scribe, or other hands-on medical experiences.

 Research: Our students conduct independent research as an integral part of the curriculum.
 Successful applicants must demonstrate ability and interest to do clinical, basic science, public health or translational research.
-Here are some examples of research experiences.

 Community involvement: Get involved in a cause that has personal meaning to you.
 Doctors are community providers and applicants should demonstrate a record of helping others.
 Employment and volunteerism in areas such as tutoring, nursing homes, summer camps, religious and civic institutions, missions trips abroad, and outreach to underserved populations contribute to a record of service.